Kinnick Stadium History

 Kinnick Stadium is home to the University of Iowa Hawkeyes football team and is one of

-the most popular teams in all of college football, and you'll see what all the buzz is about if you head to see the Hawkeyes
+the most popular venues in all of college football, and you'll see what all the buzz is about if you head to see the Hawkeyes

 come game day.
-Built in 1929, Kinnick Stadium holds over 70,000 passionate college football fans on game day and you will
+Built in 1929, Kinnick Stadium holds over 70,000 passionate college football fans for the top games of the

 even though many different venues around the country have state-of-the-art amenities, as Kinnick does as well, few have a